 Perhaps surprisingly, skim milk has been the most commonly implicated milk product in connection to acne.
 This may be related to the processing skim milk goes through, but no studies have been conclusive.

 Does chocolate cause pimples?
 You’ve likely been told that eating your favorite chocolate bar will result in unavoidable pimples and skin irritation, but is this longstanding conjecture true?
 Chocolate’s really gotten a bad rap, but its acne-causing reputation has gone through quite the evolution in the past century.
-Numerous studies have examined the effects of chocolate consumption on the incidence of acne vulgaris but the results have been varied and inconclusive.
+According to the US National Center for Biotechnical Information (NCBI), have examined the effects of chocolate consumption on the incidence of acne vulgaris but the results have been varied and inconclusive.

 In the early 20th century, health professionals began warning their patients against the consumption of chocolate, although this supposed link between chocolate and acne was based largely on speculation rather than real research.
 Fast forward more than half a century, and two studies were performed to determine the validity of this commonly accepted claim.